SachinKalsi/track-email/README.md

 Gmail Account

 MongoDB
+# How it works ?

+Embed a tiny (1x1 resolution preferably) image inside the body of the email, with a unique URL (or Unique ID) pointing to our server
+& send it to the user.
+Whenever the user opens the email which we sent, the browser tries to render the image by calling the unique URL.
+Whenever the Unique URL hits our server, we can log the details such as timestamp & also we can trigger some actions if required.
+And this confirms that the user has read the Email which we sent

 # How to execute ?
 1. Set up env variables by creating .env file (under project folder i.e., under `track-email`) with the following contents
 	 * NODE_ENV=development